carbonwhyte/Alex-Hunter-Resume/index.md

 - Delivered mobile apps that transformed client businesses and disrupted markets.
 - Managed cross-functional teams to ensure timely and successful project delivery.
 - Collaborated with clients to understand their needs and translate them into effective mobile solutions.

+**Key Projects:**

+- Bespoke Fleet Management System: Developed a custom fleet management system for a waste removals company, utilising basic machine learning on company data and external data sources (e.g., weather & traffic) to optimise route planning and reduce costs.
+- Construction Company Back-Office Platform: Created a bespoke back-office platform for a construction company, eliminating all paper-based paperwork.
+Delivered an accompanying mobile application for field workers to streamline job management and enhance efficiency.
+- Digital Work Solution for Civil Engineering, House Building, and Utilities Company: Implemented a digital work solution to remove paper from the quoting process.
+Developed an iOS ordinance survey app for surveyors (enabling more efficient construction planning) and back-office management tools to streamline billing.
+Converted the product to a SaaS model, allowing it to be sold to competitors in other territories & countries.

 ### Product Owner - Backend
 **ASDA/Walmart · Leeds, UK · Full-time · Jan 2013 - June 2018**